Donating Effectively

 Donations can change lives.
 But in the U.S. alone there are over 1.5 million registered nonprofits.
 Which ones are the most impactful?

-The Effective Altruism movement presents effective donation options across four main cause areas (poverty, animal welfare, existential risk, and EA community-building).
+The Effective Altruism movement presents effective donation options across four main cause areas (poverty and health, animal welfare, existential risk, EA community-building).

 Extreme Poverty